niddk-data-challenge/Beginner-Level-Challenge-AI-Ready-TEDDY-Dataset/README.md

 - File names were appended to the beginning of the column names for every file.

-To produce the final "AI Ready" file, the initial transformations were to:
+To produce the final "AI-Ready" file, the initial transformations were to:

 - For studies which had observations corresponding to different timepoints: